Course Description

 - Secure virtualization environment on Windows Server

-- describe containers
+- Describe containers

 - Describe Kubernetes

-Module 6: High availability in Windows Server
+Module 6: High Availability in Windows Server

-- Failover Cluster Deployment Planning
+- Planning Failover Cluster Deployment

-- Create and configure failover clusters
+- Creating and configuring failover clusters

-- Overview of stretched clusters
+- Overview of Extended Clusters

 - High availability and disaster recovery solutions with Hyper-V virtual machines